 The Pepperdata Difference at the Application Framework Level

 Pepperdata solves a completely different problem: optimization at the application framework level.
 You might be operating the most efficient platform in the world, but if your applications are overprovisioned, they’re going to use that platform inefficiently.
-And these inefficiencies can be significant, across both your microservices and batch applications like Spark.
+And these inefficiencies can be significant across your batch applications like Spark.
 On average, typical applications can be overprovisioned by 30 to 50 percent or sometimes more.
 Pepperdata’s internal analysis of randomly selected customer clusters revealed that only 50 percent of allocated resources were used for 50 percent of the time.

 That’s a lot of waste!